tvroom/perl-webservices-project/README.md

 How To Help
 --------------------------------------------------------------------------------
 * File issues in this project for API pages that you don't see a Perl implementation listed on their
-* Follow us on twitter at: https://twitter.com/perlpwp
+* We'll have a twitter account set up soon -- look for details on that, and then follow us
 * Help promote this initiative to your workplace, or Perl Mongers group

 Next Steps